allegro/ralph/README.md

 ## Update - 2025/02

 As Allegro, we continue to publish Ralph's source code and will maintain its development under a "Sources only" model, without guarantees.
 We believe this approach will be beneficial, allowing everyone to use and build upon the software.
-Our current goal is to modernize the software and ensure its long-term maintainability, and we invest into it in 2025.
+Our current goal is to modernize the software and ensure its long-term maintainability, and we're investing into it in 2025.

 However, we are not operating under a contribution-based model.
 While we welcome discussions, we do not guarantee responses to issues or support for pull requests.
 If you require commercial support, please visit http://ralph.discourse.group.